Non-Embedding Theorems of Nilpotent Lie groups and Sub-Riemannian Manifolds: Nilpotent Lie groups and Sub-Riemannian manifolds

 \begin{definition}[Radon-Nikodym property] A Banach space V is said to have Radon-Nikodym property, if every Lipschitz function $f: \textbf{R}^k\rightarrow V$ is differentiable almost everywhere. \end{definition}

 According to an early result of Gelfand, separable dual spaces and reflexive spaces have the Radon-Nikodym property.

-Finally, we recall the definition of Baire set and Baire category theorem, which are used in \S \ref{sect cg}.
+Finally, we recall the definition of Baire set and Baire category theorem, which will be used in \S \ref{sect cg}.

-\begin{definition}[Baire set] A set $A$ in a topological space $S$ is called nowhere dense if for every nonempty open set $U\subset S$, there is a nonempty open set $V\subset U$ with $A\cap V = \emptyset$.
+\begin{definition}[First category set and second category set] A set $A$ in a topological space $S$ is called nowhere dense if for every nonempty open set $U\subset S$, there is a nonempty open set $V\subset U$ with $A\cap V = \emptyset$.
 A union of countably many nowhere dense sets is called a set of first category.
 Sets which are not of first category are said to be of second category. \end{definition}

+\begin{definition} A subset of any topological space is said to have the property of Baire if it can be represented in the form $G\Delta A = (G-A)\bigcup(A-G)$, where $G$ is an open set and $A$ is a first category set. \end{definition}

+\begin{definition} A map $f$ between two topological spaces is said to have the property of Baire if $f^{-1}(V)$ has the property of Baire for every open set $V$. \end{definition}

 \begin{theorem}[Baire category theorem] Let $(S,d)$ be any complete metric space.
 Suppose $N$ is a first category set of $S$, then $S\backslash N$ is dense in $S$. \end{theorem}